 Since credit cards involve a bank lending you money, and when used wisely credit cards can help you establish a good credit history.

-Credit Card Best Practice: Use your credit card as an opportunity to build good credit history by paying your bill on-time and in-full every month.
+Credit Card Best Practice: Use your credit card as an opportunity to build a good credit history by paying your bill on time and in full every month.

 Credit Card Myth #3: Opening a credit card will harm my credit score.